 Week 3 of the NFL season gets underway with an important battle in the AFC South between the Jacksonville Jaguars and Tennessee Titans.
 Kickoff is scheduled for 8:20 EST on Thursday, September 19 at TIAA Bank Field in Jacksonville.
 Fans can watch the game on the NFL Network.

-Tennessee has opened the week as 4-point favorites at home.
-The over/under is set at 37.5 points.
-Click here to check out a full list of the Week 14 betting odds.
+The Titans have opened the week as 2-point favorites on the road.
+This game also has an over/under of 40 points.
+Click here to see a full list of the Week 3 NFL odds.

 It’s hard not to feel bad for the Jaguars, who have started the season 0-2.
 They had to begin the season by facing the Chiefs and almost immediately lost new quarterback Nick Foles to injury.
 Rookie Gardner Minshew gave them a fighting chance to pull off a road win over the Texans last week, only for Leonard Fournette to come up millimeters shy of the goal line on the 2-point conversion.

 Of course, a 13-12 loss is still a loss in the standings and now the Jags have their backs up against the wall.
 With three of their next four games coming on the road, Thursday’s game is a must-win for Jacksonville.
 Even with plenty of winnable games left on their schedule, starting the year 0-3 might be too much to overcome with the Jags relying on a rookie quarterback for the foreseeable future.

 The Titans, on the other hand, are 1-1 but let an opportunity to start the season 2-0 slip through their fingers.
 Tennessee couldn’t have been more impressive when they blew out the Browns on the road in Week 1.
 But it was a different story entirely in Week 2.
 The Titans led the Colts in the fourth quarter but couldn’t close out the game and couldn’t get into field goal position in the final minutes of the 19-17 loss.